Nora School Parent Education Series Topics and Speakers

 Carey A. Heller, Psy.D., The Heller Psychology Group LLC

-College Planning and Preparation for Students Who Learn Differently
+College Planning and Preparation for Teens who Think Differently

 Talking Points: Communicating and Setting Family Boundaries

 Janette Patterson, MSW, LCMFT

 Parenting teenagers is exhausting even in the best of circumstances.
 The developmental phase of adolescence is like a roller coaster ride as teens are stepping into the process of individuation and claiming her or his place in adulthood.
 Especially if we have a teen with ADD/ADHD or is sensitive, anxious, or simply a challenging teen, we can be tested as parents to the breaking point.
 In this workshop we will identify common stressors, warning signs in adolescence, and strategies to improve our relationship with our teens.
 Tips on how to communicate and set good boundaries effectively with adolescents will be discussed.
 Janette Patterson, MSW, LCMFT, is a licensed clinical marriage and family therapist with experience supporting and guiding parents in coping with parenting kids with ADHD and other learning and emotional challenges.
 Janette has worked in a variety of alternative and special educational settings as well as in private practice as a psychotherapist, and in non-profit agencies and hospitals as a social worker and therapist, to support individuals and families with mental health and educational concerns.
 Presently, Janette has a private practice in Silver Spring and runs the family program at Potomac Pathways, a recovery program for adolescents and young adults.

 Technology, Teens and Families: Screenagers, a documentary, with Marti Weston moderating